hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - C32-to-C16 high-half slice materializes once with local DMA3D plus Spatz vector copy; the focused H2/W3/C32 package passes at 105,347 ns.
-- Full YOLO compilation now passes both resize operations, all three MaxPools, the first three head transposes, and the fused DFL16 chain, then stops at the full-schedule TCDM capacity check.
-Structural compact C16 handling and striped DMA3D Concat gathering reduce the peak from 1,659,008 to 604,800 bytes (63.5%).
-The selected C144-to-C80 class slice is now a compact metadata view;
+- Full YOLO compilation now passes both resize operations, all three MaxPools, all three head transposes, and the DFL16/class chain, then stops at the full-schedule TCDM capacity check.
+Structural compact C16 handling and striped DMA3D Concat gathering reduced the original peak from 1,659,008 bytes.
-  AFU LUT reads that contiguous view directly and its point drops to 470,400 bytes.
-The 80x80 C16x3 CSP cascade and 40x40 C128+C64 neck cascade each use 517,120 bytes.
-The next maximum is the out-of-place compact three-head C144x2100 Concat, whose 302,400-byte input and output live ranges overlap.
+  The compact C144x2100 merge is no longer materialized: each scale runs one fused scheduler operation that emits DFL16 plus class LUT, followed by compact three-way DMA3D gathers of only the 4xL and 80xL results.
+The former 604,800 byte point is now 344,416 bytes.
-  Stem cascade 3 is also still 563,200 bytes and must be brought below the 520,192-byte release limit.
+- The next schedule maximum remains stem cascade 3 at 563,200 bytes, where the complete 307,200-byte RGB input overlaps a 204,800-byte rolling output and a 51,200-byte cascade buffer.
+A direct-binding optimization must be selected by the scheduler only for a striped cascade; applying it unconditionally would leave standalone RGB Conv without a valid TCDM source.
+After the stem, each C64+C80-to-C144 head Concat reaches 554,016 bytes.
+Fuse that Concat with its C32-to-CHW head pack after fixing the stem lifetime.

 ### Other retained evidence